Water has a major influence on landscape preferences and there have been many studies which quantify this influence.

 Table 3 Studies of water (chronological order)

-The following examines some of the studies in more detail.
+Some of the studies are examined in more detail.

 In his analysis of landscape photographs used in the development of a regression equation, Shafer et al, (1969) found through factor analysis that water features had among the highest factor loadings of any of the variables in a 26 X 26 correlation matrix.
 The area of the water features – stream, waterfall and lake, yielded slightly higher loadings than the perimeter of these features.
 Shafer’s regression equation contained ten terms and the water area featured in three of these, thereby indicating the importance of water in the landscape.